bwilcox/bwilcox-sudo_helpers/README.md

 which could conceivably damage your system!

 Some Types and parameters were implemented which do not exist natively in puppet.
-I found scenario's in which the extra parameters were useful.
+I found scenarios in which the extra parameters were useful.
 The types implemented do not have all of the same parameters as the native Puppet equivalents.
 In some cases this is because I don't have an immediate need for them, in other cases a conscious decision was made to leave them out.
 Recursing directory structures is a good example of a parameter left out by design.
-The goal of using sudo is to have move fine grained control over what puppet is allowed do.
+The goal of using sudo is to have a more fine grained control over what puppet is allowed do.
 If we allow it to recursively change entire directory trees we're not really providing any extra security.